-- 1. Your health and safety, or the health and safety of another person, is threatened. - 2.
-You were unable to stay within your established plan and budget. - 3.
-Funds intended for care were used for illegal purposes (this includes submitting fraudulent time sheets). - Conflicting interests of another person was given more importance than your needs and best interest.
-(For example, an employee wants more hours so claims it takes longer to get the work done.)
+- Your health and safety, or the health and safety of another person, isthreatened. - You were unable to stay within your established plan and budget. - Funds intended for care were used for illegal purposes (this includes submitting fraudulent time sheets). - Conflicting interests of another person was given more importance than your needs and best interest.
+(For example, an employee wants more hours so claims it takes longer than it really does to get the work done.)